conveyal/scenario-editor/docs/prepare-inputs/index.md

 Below are some example crop commands for these different tools.
 You'll need to replace `input.osm.pbf` with the name of your downloaded PBF file and change the coordinates of the area to clip to.

+When creating a region, the panel will show an osmconvert command pre-filled with the current regional bouding box.
+If you have osmconvert installed locally, you can paste this command into to your local command line and modify the filenames to crop your OSM data to regional boundaries before upload.

 **Osmosis:**
 ```shell
 osmosis --read-pbf input.osm.pbf \